 Proficient Communicators allows students to cover college and career reading, writing, and speaking standards for high school.

 Each year allows the student to dig deeper into these requirements in preparation for writing beyond high school.
+But these classes can be done in any order.

 These classes can be listed on a transcript as: